 Observe that in this case, $f$ is dynamically coherent and the center leaves are compact.
 Let $\tilde{\mu}=\pi_* \mu$, then, in this setting, $\mu$ has $u$-invariant center disintegration if there exists a $\tilde{\mu}$ total measure set such that $(h^u_{x, y})_*\mu^c_{x}=\mu^c_{y}$ for every $x,y$ in this set.

-\section{the invariance principle}
+\section{The invariance principle}

-Let $f:M\to M$ be a $C^1$ partially hyperbolic and dynamically coherent diffeomorphism.
+Let $f\colon M\to M$ be a $C^1$ partially hyperbolic and dynamically coherent diffeomorphism.
 The map $f$ is said to act \emph{quasi-isometric} along the center if there exists $\delta_1,\delta_2>0$ such that $f^n(W^c_{\delta_1}(x))\subset W^c_{\delta_2}(f^n(x))$ for $n\in \bZ$.

 Partially hyperbolic diffeomorphisms with compact center leaves are quasi-isometric along the center.
-Another class of partially hyperbolic diffeomorphisms that are quasi-isometric along the center are the so called discretized Anosov flows \cite{Martinchich}, this class contains the perturbation of time one maps of geodesic flows in negative curvature and have non compact center leaves.
+Another class of partially hyperbolic diffeomorphisms that are quasi-isometric along the center are the so called discretized Anosov flows \cite{Martinchich}.
+This class contains the perturbation of time one maps of geodesic flows in negative curvature and has non-compact center leaves.
 Other examples are the time one map of frame flows and isometric extensions of Anosov flows.

-We denote by $h^u_\mu(f)$ the unstable entropy of $f$, this means the entropy of $f$ along the foliation given by unstable leaves as in Definition \ref{foliation.entropy}.
+We denote by $h^u_\mu(f)$ the unstable entropy of $f$, that is, the entropy of $f$ along the foliation given by unstable leaves as in Definition \ref{foliation.entropy}.

-\begin{main} Let $f:M\to M$ be a $C^1$ partially hyperbolic diffeomorphisms which is dynamically coherent and acts quasi-isometric along the center.
-If $\mu$ is an ergodic invariant measure such that $h^u_\mu(f)=h_\mu(f)$, then the center disintegration of $\mu$ is $u$-invariant. \end{main}
+\begin{theorem} Let $f\colon M\to M$ be a $C^1$ partially hyperbolic diffeomorphism which is dynamically coherent and acts quasi-isometric along the center.
+If $\mu$ is an ergodic invariant measure such that $h^u_\mu(f)=h_\mu(f)$, then the center disintegration of $\mu$ is $u$-invariant. \end{theorem}

-In the following, we give the idea of the proof in the particular case when $f$ is a skew product.
+In what follows, we give the idea of the proof in the particular case when $f$ is a skew product.

-Recall that $f:N\times S\to N\times S$ and $g:N\to N$ is an Anosov diffeomorphism such that $g\circ \pi=\pi\circ f$ where $\pi:N\times S\to N$ is the natural projection.
+Recall that $f\colon N\times S\to N\times S$ and $g\colon N\to N$ is an Anosov diffeomorphism such that $g\circ \pi=\pi\circ f$, where $\pi\colon N\times S\to N$ is the natural projection.

 Let $\cW^u_g$ be the unstable foliation of $g$ and $\cW^{u}_f$ be the strong unstable foliation of $f$.
-It is known that the restriction of $\pi$ to $\cW^{u}_f(x)$ is a diffeomorphism over $\cW^u_g(\pi(x))$, see for example \cite{burns2001recent}.
+It is known that the restriction of $\pi$ to $\cW^{u}_f(x)$ is a diffeomorphism over $\cW^u_g(\pi(x))$ (see, for example~\cite{burns2001recent}).

 Let $\eta_g$ be an increasing partition subordinated to $\cW^u_g$.
 Let $\eta_f$ be the partition given by $\eta_f(x)=\pi^{-1}(\eta_g(\pi(x)))\cap \cW^{u}_f(x)$.
 This is an increasing partition subordinated to $\cW^{u}_f$.